Grid diagrams and Heegaard Floer invariants: The surgery theorem applied to grid diagrams

-To get an understanding of Equation~\eqref{eq:psiz}, note that there is a clear one-to-one correspondence between the generators of each side.
-The differentials correspond likewise: on the left hand side, apart from rectangles, we also have for example annuli as the one shown in Figure~\ref{fig:annuli}, which give rise to the factors in the complex $\K(\zed)$.
+To get an understanding of Equations~\eqref{eq:psiz0} and \eqref{eq:psiz}, note that there is a clear one-to-one correspondence between the generators of each side; see Figure~\ref{fig:annuli}.
+The differentials correspond likewise: as explained in \cite[proof of Proposition 15.3]{LinkSurg}, there is a filtration on the complex on the left hand side, such that the associated graded consists of copies of $ \K(\zed)$, one for each generator of $\CFm(r_{\orM - L(\zed)} (G^{\zed}))$.
+The differential on the associated graded involves bigons that pick up $U_Z$, as well as more complicated domains that pick up $U_{Z}'$, such as for example the annulus shown in Figure~\ref{fig:annuli}.
+Together, they give rise to the mapping cone of $U_Z - U'_Z$, which is a factor in $\K(\zed)$.
+There are also contributions to the left hand side differential that decrease the filtration degree; these exactly correspond to empty rectangles in the destabilized diagram $G^{\zed}$.

+Note that the isomorphisms in ~\eqref{eq:psiz0} and \eqref{eq:psiz} are given by the above correspondence between generators.
+Their definition is thus purely combinatorial.